9 Bucket List Things To Do In Santorini

 There’s a reason why everyone who’s visited Santorini recommends taking in a sunset.
 Standing on a rooftop in Oia and watching the sun dip below the horizon is absolutely surreal.
-It’s by far the most breathtaking and memorable sunset you’ll see.
+It’s by far one of the most breathtaking and memorable sunset you’ll ever see.

 Santorini sunsets are one of the island’s biggest draw-cards, so get there an hour or two early to get a good spot.
 Why not bring a picnic dinner to enjoy before – or during — the big event?

 #5 Check Out Atlantis Books

 Prepare to be enchanted by Atlantis Books.
 Across from the Old Town Hall on Oia’s main street, you’ll find a mural of books leading down a steep staircase.
 At the bottom is a small cave absolutely stuffed with books.
 They line floor-to-ceiling shelves, are strung across the domed roof and are displayed on every possible surface.
 The curated collection is home to beautifully bound poetry, short stories, biographies, novels and more.